6 Florida Employment Discrimination Laws You Need to Know

 Another important area covered under Florida employment discrimination laws is age discrimination.
 The Florida Civil Rights Act and the Age Discrimination in Employment Act (ADEA) protect people 40 years of age and older.
 Some examples of age discrimination include:

-Discriminating against older workers when reducing the size of their staffs (Reduction in Force)
+- Discriminating against older workers when reducing the size of their staff (Reduction in Force)

 Have you heard of the Older Workers Benefit Protection Act (OWBPA)?
 It is an amendment to the ADEA that prohibits employers from reducing or denying benefits to workers due to their age.
 If any of these situations have happened to you, contact an employee rights attorney to fight for your rights and against age discrimination.